Steps to Becoming an Accountant in Minnesota

 Salaries for Accountants in Minnesota Working in Different Specialized Roles

 The examination of financial records for criminal and civil proceedings makes forensic accounting a standout specialty in accounting.
-The salary range for these accounting pros is $81,320-$154,882, with the salary midpoint at $98,440.
+A specialized skillset means top salaries for these accounting professionals.
+As of May 2020, the BLS reports that forensic accountants in Minnesota earn about $87,350, which represents the 75thpercentile among the state’s accountants and auditors.

 Accountants in Executive Roles

-As would be expected, executive roles in accounting go to those with years of experience, leadership potential, and often CPA licensure – and they also come with some of the highest salaries in the industry.
-For example, CFOs in Minneapolis earn anywhere from $129,738-$532,058, with the midpoint for these professionals falling at $210,522.
+As expected, executive roles in accounting go to those with years of experience, including positions in leadership, and often CPA licensure – and they also come with some of the highest salaries in the industry.
+In Minnesota, the BLS reports that accounting executives earned more than $208,000, even at the median level.

 Accountant and Auditor Salaries in Minnesota’s Cities and Rural Areas